-You have been admitted to the UCCS program as a resident of the state in which you resided at the time of your application.
+Students who have been admitted to the UCCS program as a resident of the state in which the student resided at the time of application.
 If you plan to move to a different state while in the program, or do any practicum hours in a different state, it is your responsibility to check the list of approved states for the UCCS program to be sure you can continue in the Program in a different state.
+With changes as of 2017 in the compact nursing licensure system, doing clinical hours in an approved state may require you to obtain a nursing license in that state in addition to your home state.